 It also remains to be determined exactly what led to the modestly improved performance of birds in Experiment 3 compared to typical visual-discrimination, midsession reversal choice procedures.
 Here we suggest that the inclusion of timeouts as penalty for incorrect responses (in addition to missing available reinforcement on choice trials) is the most likely possible cause of the improvement in performance.
 However, it is unclear whether the improvement in performance is caused directly by the punishing contingencies of the timeout or by the change in session time (and thus a decrease in accuracy of time as a cue) created by inclusion of the timeouts.
 It is also difficult to determine how punishing the timeouts used in the current procedure were, especially in light of the number of errors pigeons made with 160- or 240-trial sessions in Experiments 1 and 2.
 Increasing the duration of the timeouts in the present procedure may have increased their punishing value, but would also have decreased the usefulness of time as a cue (because of increased, and more variable, session times).
+While we considered utilizing a differential reinforcement of other behavior (DRO) schedule instead of timeout penalties, pigeons can be difficult to train on DRO schedules because of classical conditioning effects (D. R. Williams & H. Williams, 1969; Schwartz & D. R. Williams, 1972).
+We were concerned that these effects might be particularly problematic because the midsession reversal procedure necessitates that both ‘go’ and ‘no-go’ responses are reinforced on the same stimulus.
 Future research should more closely examine the effects of timeouts on punishment value vs. change in interval time for modulating pigeon behavior on the midsession reversal task.

 A lack of punishing value of timeouts cannot explain why pigeons produced an asymmetric number of errors to S1 and S2 after multiple reversals in Experiments 1 and 2.
 Data from these experiments suggest that pigeons may have learned independent ‘rules’ about S1 and S2.
 Pigeons produced more errors to S2 compared to S1 with multiple reversals, despite equivalent overall rates of reinforcement and number or time of reinforced trials for S1 and S2.
 Also, though S1 and S2 were never rewarded at the same time, pigeons never seemed to learn to withhold pecks to one stimulus during the period in which they received reinforcement for pecking the other stimulus.
 Though we present S1 and S2 as part of the same task, pigeons may actually have learned the contingencies of each separately.
 In effect, pigeons may have treated presentations of S1 or S2 as two separate procedures, with independent rules governing when food is delivered for a response.
+For example, pigeons may have learned to attend to the local reinforcement rates of responding to S1, but primarily attended to the temporal contingencies of S2.
 An interesting question is whether pigeons learn S1 and S2 independently on simultaneous-discrimination tasks; that is, whether they use a strategy to search for the correct response, or rather encounter either stimulus at random and peck it (or withhold a peck and move to peck the other stimulus).
 In line with previous discussion, the latter behavior would not be consistent with the typical definition of a ‘choice’ between options.